3rd Season at Arkansas

-Clay Moser, who has three decades of experience in professional basketball, enters his first year as an assistant coach with the Razorbacks for the 2019-20 season..
+Clay Moser, who has three decades of experience in professional basketball, is in his third year as an assistant coach with the Razorbacks for the 2021-22 season.

 During several of his stops in the NBA and D-League, Moser and Musselman have been on the same staffs.

 Moser’s second year at Arkansas saw the Razorbacks reach a national level of success the program had not experienced since the mid-1990’s.
 Arkansas earned a #3 seed to the NCAA Tournament, advanced to the Elite 8 and finished ranked among the top 10 in the final polls marking the first to attain any of the three milestones since 1995.
 Overall, Arkansas went 25-7 – marking the 13th time in 98 years of basketball the program won at least 25 games – and was 13-4 in the SEC to finish second.

 The Razorbacks ranked third in the NCAA in free throws made and 11th in scoring offense while leading the SEC in scoring margin.
 Also, the Hogs showed perhaps the nation’s best improvement in rebounding, going from 342nd (of 350 teams) to 57th in rebound margin, from 332nd to 18th in rebounds per game, 325th to 44th in offensive rebounds and 288th to 33rd in defensive rebounds.